ably/docs/README_INTERNAL.md

 $ heroku login
 ```

-When the SQL statement has executed successfully, you will be shown the API key that you need for the next step, which is creating a JSBin config file:
+When the SQL statement has executed successfully, you will be shown the API key that you need for the next step, which is to create a JSBin config file:

 ```
  name |      api_key